Coaching

 Lukidis, Lydia (Montreal, Quebec)

-Award winning author Lydia Lukidis, shortlisted for a Silver Birch Express (Forest of Reading) Award and nominated for a Cybils ...
+Award winning author Lydia Lukidis, recipient of a Silver Birch Express honor (Forest of Reading) Award, SCBWI Crystal Kite Award ...

 Bailey, Jen Lynn (Ottawa, ON)